-There are 40 total high card points (honour point count) in the deck, and the addition of the points in a particular hand is known as the high card point (HCP) count.
+There are 40 total high card points (honour point count) in the deck, and the addition of the points in a particular hand is known as the high-card point (HCP) count.
 An 'average' hand would be expected to hold 10 HCP in the form of 1 Ace, 1 King, 1 Queen, and 1 Jack.

 Simply put, you need a better than average hand (say 12 HCP) to open the bidding.

 Players should supplement the HCP with distributional points, either suit length or suit shortness.
 When playing in a suit I prefer to count ruffing potential, e.g. suit shortness.
 Initially I add 3 points for a void, 2 for a singleton, and 1 for a doubleton.
-However once a 'fit' (usually meaning 8 cards in a suit) has been found I will tend to give 5 points for a void, 3 for a singleton, and keep 1 point for a doubleton.
+However once a 'fit' (usually meaning 8 cards in a suit) has been found I will tend to count 5 points for a void, 3 for a singleton, but keep just 1 point for a doubleton.
 This type of distributional point count works well for 'three-suit' hands, but some players prefer to re-evaluate the distributional strength of their hand only when they are going to be dummy and only when they have the necessary trump support (avoiding both partners counting extra distributional points for the same suit).

 An analysis of real world bridge hands shows that using HCP and distributional points correlates better with tricks won.
 It's not perfect, but it is better.